 Although the Ste Foy ski area does not appear to add up to much on paper, it is the place where ski instructors from the nearby mega-resorts come on their days off.

 Although the vast areas of easy (and not quite so easy) off-piste are highly rated with over 1,000 metres of vertical drop, the resort also has something to offer to mixed level skiers and boarders.
-The northwest-facing resort (1,550m-2,620m) benefits from good snow cover throughout the season.
+Sainte-Foy has an excellent snow throughout the winter thanks to the North West exposure (1,550m-2,620m).
 Besides the 23 runs that snake through the larch trees and ski lifts giving access to many official listed nature trails (3 black, 1 red amd 1 blue), a heli-drop can take you to even wilder, more awesome landscapes.

 The Natural Zone – Natur’ Grand Bois